hifiberry/audiocontrol2/doc/api.md

 # REST API

 With the REST API you can control players using HTTP requests.
 At this point, no encryption and authentication are supported.
+Be carefull to comunicate via Port 81 and not Port 80, as it is already taken up by the Web Interface and you won't reach the API.

+Also be aware that the http://[name].local changes with how you name your Device.
+Space is represented by "-" (e.g. Hifi-Berry.local)

 ## Control active player